jcaillon/valet/tests.d/lib-command/results.approved.md

 ok with the option at the end

-❯ `command::parseFunctionArguments selfMock2 arg more1 more2 -o`
+❯ `command_parseFunctionArguments selfMock2 arg more1 more2 -o`

 Returned variables: